scmacdon/AWSTracker/Readme.md

 ![AWS Tracking Application](images/AWT1.png)

 A user can retrieve either *active* or *archive* items.
-For example, a user can click the **Get Active Items** button to get a result set of active items.
-A data set is retrieved from an Amazon RDS database and displayed in the web application, as shown in this illustration.
+For example, a user can click the **Get Active Items** button to get a data set that is retrieved from an Amazon RDS database and displayed in the web application, as shown in this illustration.

 ![AWS Tracking Application](images/AWT2.png)